emredagli/physics-constants-explorer/README.md

       * `/` for divisions
       * `^` for powers
       * `(...)` parentheses for grouping
-    * The following examples which gives the same resultant unit for "Vacuum magnetic permittivity constant" :
+    * The following examples which gives the same resultant unit (for example the unit of "Vacuum magnetic permittivity constant"):
       * `A^2 s^4/kg/m^3` = `A^2 s^4/(kg m^3)` = `A^2 s^4 kg^-1 m^-3`
   * `"symbol": "..."` (optional).
     * The symbol is used on the results.
 If it is not provided the `key` value is used on the required places.
   * `"info": "..."` (optional).
-    * If it is needed, this field can be used to enter more information.
+    * Can be used to provide more info about the constant.

 #### 4.1.2 Dimensionless Constants Collection

 This collection should only contain constants that have no units.

 It has the same key-value pairs with the same formats as the "Dimensional Constants Collection" except for `unit` definitions.
-It should not contain the `unit` definitions.

 ### 4.2 The Config File

-The configuration file determines which constants the program will use to find results close to the desired target value.
+The configuration file determines the scope of the program that will be used to find results close to the desired target value.

-Within this file, the list of dimensional and dimensionless constants is defined along with their power ranges.
+In this file, the list of dimensional and dimensionless constants is defined along with their power ranges.
-In this file, a list of dimensional and dimensionless constants is entered along with their power ranges.

 The program uses its [default config file](src/resources/default_config.json), if `--config-file` parameter is not provided.
-[The Program Inputs](#the-program-inputs) section gives the info about the usage of `--config-file` parameter.
+[The Program Inputs](#43-the-program-inputs) section gives more information about the usage of `--config-file` parameter.

-The default config file is prepared by exploring some derived physical constants.
-You can check the list of these derived constants under [the research document](/research).
+The default config file is prepared by exploring some physical constants.
+You can check the list of these explorations under [the research document](/research).

 The config file has the following parameters:
 * `method`